 Seek Wisdom: When all else fails, ask for help.
 Nothing wrong with that.

 Touch Hearts: This is a no-brainer in the world of customer experience..
 Do something for your customers that is unexpected.
 A simple gift or gesture, some type of delighter.
 Go the extra mile.

 Understand: Another no-brainer.
 Understand your customers.
 Understand their needs.
 Understand how they interact with you.
 Understand the customer’s perspective all around is an important part of being able to deliver a great customer experience.

 Value Truth: Truthfulness and honesty are necessary for a culture of transparency, which I wrote about recently.
-Some of the attributes of an organization that values truth: open and honest communications internally and externally, honesty and integrity in dealing with customers, sincerity of your frontline team, and fairness in all interactions.
+Some of the attributes of an organization that values truth: open and honest communications internally and externally, honesty and integrity in dealing with customers, sincerity of your frontline team, and fairness in al

 Win Graciously: You win when your customers win.
 Fairness and integrity in all interactions at every touchpoint facilitate the win.
 Train your frontline to always be thankful, kind, courteous, and compassionate.

 Xeriscape: Yea, I had to look this one up, too.
 Practice corporate social responsibility.
 Customers like to buy from companies who care about more than their bottom lines.